 Candle Testing Process

-Make note on index card or in notebook of:
+Make notes on an index card or in a notebook of:

 - Scent used

 - Wick type + how short was it trimmed before burning

 - Container or mold type, including interior dimensions

 - When the candle was made + cure time